Configuration steps to add Office365 as a Social Provider

 You need to set up your application to work with Office365.
 We'll guide you through the process — it's pretty easy.

-1.)
-Acquire a Office365! account.
-This can be done by going to Azure Management portal account.
-Sign in to office365 and Click on the Active Directory icon on the left menu, and then click on the desired directory.
+1. Acquire a Office365! account.
+This can be done by going to Azure Management portal.
+Sign in to office365 and click on the Active Directory icon on the left menu, and then click on the desired directory.

-3.)
-On the What do you want to do page, click on the link to Add an application my organization is developing.
+3. On the What do you want to do page, click on the link Add an application my organization is developing.

-4.)
-On the Tell us about your application page, you must specify a name for your application as well as indicate the type of application you are registering with Azure AD.
+4. On the Tell us about your application page, specify a name for your application and indicate the type of application you are registering with Azure AD.
 You can choose web application/client / web resource/API application.
 Once finished, click the arrow icon on the bottom-right corner of the page.

 - Then you will see a new row, with the "Valid from" and "Expires on" dates filled in.

 - The right-most column will contain the key value, after you save the configuration changes (below).
 Be sure to come back to this section and copy it after you hit save, so you will have it for use in your client application during authentication at run-time.

 7. To add permission(s) to access resource APIs from your client, scroll down to the "Permissions to other applications" section.

 - First click on "Add application" button.

 - Use the "Show" from the drop-down list to select the type of resources you want to pick.